M66B/FairEmail/FAQ.md

 <a name="faq69"></a>
 **(69) Can you add auto scroll up on new message?**

-The message list is automatically scrolled up when navigating from a new message notification.
+The message list is automatically scrolled up when navigating from a new message notification or after a manual refresh.
 Always automatically scrolling up on arrival of new messages would interfere with your own navigation and scrolling.

 <br />